LewisTowart/tech258_cloud/app-deployment/app_deploy_guide.md

 We are creating a script to automate the deployment of an app.
 To note all the echo commands are what will be printed to the terminal as the script progresses.

+:boom: If you are doing a two tier deployment keep in assigning the enivronment variable DB_HOST and setup the database first with the database_deploy_guide.
+If you are just deploying the app you don't have to assign an environment variable.

 ## Making a Script

 ### Step 1.